AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   - ToDo: add Pullup resistor
   - ToDo: Check signals with Oscilloskope / Digital Analyser, compare with other Mouse

-## Details od c) can be found in folder \Touchpad if the work is started
+## Details of c) can be found in folder \Touchpad if the work is started

-d) Use the existing screen (1280x1024(?), 15.x inches, "QDI N15W Rev4")
+d) Use the existing screen (1280x800), 15.x inches, "QDI N15W Rev4")
   I buyed a piece of electronic, called "M.NT68676.2" to convert VGA/HDMI/DVI to display signals, including the inverter to power up the CCFL backlight.
   The provided cable did not match, so I need to solder one new cable out of two.
   This needs no code if the keys of that PCB are used.
-But a samrter solution would be to replace these keys by some output lines of the arduino which is already used by the keyboard matrix.
+But a smarter solution would be to replace these keys by some output lines of the arduino which is already used by the keyboard matrix.
 Maby Fn+Shift+whatever will trigger such a output line to emulate that keypress.
   Optocoupler to isolate?
 "Open collector output" with a bipolar transistor?
   The Raspberry Pi needs HDMI input.
 DVI and VGA left unused.
 They can be wired to externel plugs for using this